Vgr255/Bootleg/README.md

 Hello and welcome to the Bootleg 041 code.
 Please note that, while the code currently runs, it cannot currently install anything and is unsupported.

+***Note: The documentation is not constantly updated, and neither is this Readme file, as this project is not released yet.***

 See [CONTRIBUTING.md][0] if you want to contribute to this repository.

 Release date: None.
 This being a one-man job, it takes a long time to do.